Skip to content

 Opportunities to use the knowledge gained in your future professional work

-It prepares specialists in the analysis, design and administration of large information systems, software engineering methods, database design methods, software quality enhancement methods, Internet integration methods.
+We prepare specialists in analysis, design, implementation, testing and administration of information systems, software engineering methods, database design methods, software quality enhancement methods, Internet integration methods.
 They are sought after by medium and large computer companies (including foreign ones) implementing key IT projects for government and administrative institutions, banks, state and private enterprises, schools, military, media.

 Sample thesis topics: